RobinBrackez/SE_Profiler/README.md

 Features:
 * list all executed queries + execute the resultset of each SELECT-query.
 * detailed category/product information: sku, id, storeview, link to edit it in the backend
-* show all observers that were executed
 * list what's logged during the request
 * show database/ip
 * show solr data
-* front end links on backend product pages
+* front end links to products on backend product pages
-* show cached data (loads, writes and erased)
+* show cached data (loads, writes and removals)
+* buttons to set current product in/out stock, fill/empty cart
+* show all observers that were executed
+* show cart content with id's

 It is only meant to be used in development environments, **not in production**, not in staging.